comp129/comp55/docs/labs/4-ACM.md

 }
 ```

-You can then access `WINDOW_WIDTH` and `WINDOW_HEIGHT` anywhere in your code to get
+You can then access `WINDOW_WIDTH` and `WINDOW_HEIGHT` anywhere in your code
-the dimensions of the program window.
+to get the dimensions of the program window.
-This would be useful to have your objects be dynamically positioned so the layout will
+This would be useful to have your objects be dynamically positioned
-be consistent.
+so the layout will be consistent.
-Depending on the system you are on the top bar of the program window may take up some
+Depending on the system you are on,
-of the screen space, so you may want to add some additional y padding to make sure your
+the top bar of the program window may take up some of the screen space,
-objects don't get cut off.
+so you may want to add some additional `y` padding to make sure your objects don't get cut off.

 Example of positioning a label in the center and corners of the screen: